articulate/tugboat/README.md

 1. You are using a router that has "rebind production" turned on, you will need to turn that off, or add an exception for this domain.
 DD-WRT and Open-WRT often enable it by default.
 2. Your DNS server doesn't allow hostnames to resolve to local IPs (eg: 192.168.x.x).
 You can try using Google's DNS servers (8.8.8.8 and 8.8.4.4).

-### Tugboat says my IP doesn't match 192.168.99.100

-Tugboat relies on the fact that your VM is running on the default IP.
-Some situations can arise that cause it to use a different IP.
-There are two ways to fix this:

-1. Reboot your machine (not the VM).
-2. Run `docker-machine stop default`, ensure all virtualbox VMs are stopped, all virtualbox processes are stopped (including the GUI), and then run run `docker-machine start default`.
-If this doesn't work, see (1).

-## Notes on Docker Beta for Mac/Windows

-Docker beta uses the IP 127.0.0.1 instead of 192.168.99.100.
-So you will need to use the hostnames `beta.tugboat.tld` which maps to 127.0.0.1.

-See section `Custom Configuration` above.

 ## Contributing